tillchen/personal-website/content/posts/2022-10-31-TypeScript-Notes.md

 1. We get ES6 features out-of-the-box when using TypeScript.

-2. Arrow functions and default parameters:
+2. Arrow functions and default parameters.

     ```ts
     const addNums = (a: number, b: number = 10): number => a + b
     ```

-3. Spread, rest, and optional arguments:
+3. Spread, rest, and optional arguments.

     ```ts
     const addNums = (a?: number, b?: number): number => a + b // optional arguments